nasuni-labs/nasuni-dashboards/README.md

 ### Add Nasuni SNMP MIB to Telegraf

-1. Go to NMC > Filers > SNMP Settings.
+1. On your computer, login to the NMC and navigate to **Filers > SNMP Settings**.

-2. Click the NASUNI-FILER-MIB link to open the file.
+2. Click the **NASUNI-FILER-MIB** link to open the file.

-3. Select all & copy text.
+3. Select all and copy text.

-4. Return to TIG server.

-5. Navigate to the mibs directory:
+4. Return to VM ssh session and navigate to the mibs directory:

     ```shell
     cd /usr/share/snmp/mibs
     ```

-6. Create a new file for the Nasuni MIB:
+5. Create a new file for the Nasuni MIB:

     ```shell
     sudo vi NASUNI-FILER-MIB.txt
     ```

-7. Paste the text copied in step 3.
+6. Paste the text copied in step 3.

-8. Save and close the file.

-    1. Press Esc key, type “:x” and hit Enter
+7. Save and close the file.
+Press Esc key, type “:x” and hit Enter

-9. Repeat steps 6-8 for the remaining MIBs listed in the NMC SNMP Settings page (the other MIBs should already be present.
+8. Repeat steps 5-7 for the remaining MIBs listed in the NMC SNMP Settings page (the other MIBs should already be present.
 No need to recopy them if this is the case).

 ### Telegraf Configuration